Sy-FAR: Symmetry-based Fair Adversarial Robustness: Fairness for Subgroup

 \paragraph{Evaluation Results.} \figref{fig:grouped_gender} reports subgroup robust accuracy for gender on the \pubfigsiblings{} setup between males and females.
-It can be observed that adversarial training exhibits a small gap between males and females (0.1064), but the overall robust accuracy is low. \faal{} and \specnorm{} achieve higher overall robust accuracy than adversarial training; however, males attain significantly higher robust accuracy, with the gender gap reaching $0.36$ for \faal{} and $0.32$ for \specnorm{}.
-By contrast, \defense{} not only achieves the highest overall robust accuracy, but the gap between males and females is the lowest (0.04), with females receiving higher robsut accuracy than males.
-The results for datasets other than \pubfigsiblings{} show identical trends (\tabref{tab:gaps-gender} in \appref{app:subgroup}), albeit \defense{} fares best in the challenging \pubfigsiblings{} setting.
-The results for the ethnicity partition (\figref{fig:grouped_color} and \tabref{tab:gaps-ethnicity} in \appref{app:subgroup}) show similar trends as those for the gender partition, with similar levels of robust accuracy across gender and ethnicity groups.
-Note that on all settings and between all subgroups, the gaps in benign accuracy between subgroups is small ($\le$0.04).
+It can be observed that adversarial training exhibits a small gap between males and females (0.08), but the overall robust accuracy is low. \faal{} and \specnorm{} achieve higher overall robust accuracy than adversarial training; however, males attain significantly higher robust accuracy, with the gender gap reaching $0.36$ for \faal{} and $0.32$ for \specnorm{}.
+By contrast, \defense{} not only achieves the highest overall robust accuracy, but the gap between males and females is the lowest (0.04), with females receiving higher robust accuracy than males. \ifArxiv The results for datasets other than \pubfigsiblings{} show identical trends (\tabref{tab:gaps-gender} in \appref{app:subgroup}), albeit \defense{} fares best in the challenging \pubfigsiblings{} setting.
+The results for the ethnicity partition (\figref{fig:grouped_color} and \tabref{tab:gaps-ethnicity} in \appref{app:subgroup}) show similar trends as those for the gender partition, with similar levels of robust accuracy across gender and ethnicity groups. \else Additional dataset and ethnicity-partition results are available in the extended version. \fi Note that on all settings and between all subgroups, the gaps in benign accuracy between subgroups is small ($\le$0.04).
 Overall, these results confirm that symmetry-based regularization not only encourages class-level fair adversarial robustness, but also propagates to subgroup-level fair adversarial robustness, substantially reducing demographic disparities under attacks.